fabioperrella/fabioperrella.github.io/_posts/2020-12-31-using-client-stubs-for-easy-and-reliable-integration-tests.md

 ## How to implement a Client Stub in your client gem

-Suppose that your gem has a method to retrieve a list of orders:
+Suppose your gem has a method to retrieve a list of orders:

 ```ruby
 client = YourClient.new